XRBench: An Extended Reality (XR) Machine Learning Benchmark Suite for the Metaverse: Evaluation

-Comparing accelerator styles in the 4K PE setting, we find the accelerator styles with the highest score are all different for each workload.
+\textbf{Observation 1) XR systems need to be co-designed with usage scenarios.} Evaluation results show that every usage scenario prefers different XR systems.
+For example, comparing accelerator styles in the 4K PE setting, we find the accelerator styles with the highest score are all different for each workload.
 For example, accelerator A (FDA style, WS dataflow, single-accelerator system) is the best style for the social interaction A scenario (\autoref{fig:EvalResultsScore4K8K}, (a)).
 However, accelerator F (SFDA style, OS dataflow, four-accelerator system) performed the best for the outdoor activity B scenario (\autoref{fig:EvalResultsScore4K8K}, (d)).
+Such results suggest that the XR systems require careful co-design with the usage scenarios.

-We also observe that the best accelerator style changes depending on the accelerator size (i.e., number of PEs).
-For example, the style H (SFDA style, RS dataflow, four-accelerator system) performs the best for the AR assistant scenario (\autoref{fig:EvalResultsScore4K8K}, (e)) with 4K PEs.
-However, when the total number of PEs change to be 8K, the style M (HDA style, WS and OS dataflows, four-accelerator system) performs the best.
-Those results imply that the design space for XR applications is complex with distinctive features of real-time MMMT workloads, which motivates follow-up studies using \bench.
+\textbf{Observation 2) Optimal accelerator styles depend on the chip size.} The style H (SFDA style, RS dataflow, four-accelerator system) performs the best for the AR assistant scenario (\autoref{fig:EvalResultsScore4K8K}, (e)) with 4K PEs.
+However, when the total number of PEs changes to 8K, the style M (HDA style, WS and OS dataflows, four-accelerator system) performs the best.
+Those results imply that the design space for XR applications is complex with distinctive features of real-time \abbrvWorkload{} workloads, which motivates follow-up studies using \bench.

-We also find the preference of the number of models in MMMT models to the multi-accelerator system (e.g., SFDA and HDA).
+\textbf{Observation 3) Multi-accelerator systems are friendly to XR workloads. } We also find the preference of the number of models in \abbrvWorkload{} models to the multi-accelerator system (e.g., SFDA and HDA).
 AR assistant (\autoref{fig:EvalResultsScore4K8K}, (e)) and VR gaming (\autoref{fig:EvalResultsScore4K8K}, (f)) scenarios include the most (6) and least (3) number of models, respectively.
 For AR assistant, we observe the multi-accelerator style (SFDA and HDA) outperforms the single accelerator style.
 For VR gaming scenario, in contrast, the FDA style (accelerator A) outperforms most of the other accelerators.
-In particular, when the sub-accelerator size is sufficiently large (8K PE), a quad-accelerator system (HDA accelerator M) performs the best on the many-model scenario (AR assisttant), but the same system underperforms on the fewer-model scenario (VR gaming).
-Such data show the efficacy of parallel model execution using sub-accelerators, which motivates to explore scale-out designs for many-model MMMT workloads like the AR assistant.
+In particular, when the sub-accelerator size is sufficiently large (8K PE), a quad-accelerator system (HDA accelerator M) performs the best on the many-model scenario (AR assistant), but the same system underperforms on the fewer-model scenario (VR gaming).
+Such data show the efficacy of parallel model execution using sub-accelerators, which motivates to explore scale-out designs for many-model \abbrvWorkload{} workloads like the AR assistant.